banana-bros/http-ts/README.md

 main();
 ```

-After everything is implemented, a post to <http://localhost/auth> with the json data
+After everything is implemented, a POST to <http://localhost/auth> with the JSON data

 ``` json
 {